Please Note: Due to the current Covid outbreak in Australia

 The Event Organisation

 The event will be conducted under the auspices of Motorsport Australia.
-The touring road sections will be conducted as a Touring Assembly and the competition events will be conducted under a Motorhana/Khanacross permit which will require competitors to have a 2NS (non-speed) Motorsport Australia licence.
+The touring road sections will be conducted as a Touring Assembly and the skill tests will be conducted under Motorsport Australia motorkhana/khanacross regulations.

 All cars must be road registered and in roadworthy condition as the majority of the event will be conducted on public roads.